Audition Songs by Musical

-If you’re looking for audition songs for Cry-Baby, it’s best to choose a pop/rock song either from musical theatre or non-theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Cry-Baby, it’s fitting to choose a pop/rock song from musical theatre or non-musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Cry-Baby is set in the 1950s, the audition songs below are drawn from musicals that are set around that same era.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.